desctable/desctable/README.md

 Every person doing data analysis has to create tables for descriptive summaries of data (a.k.a.
 Table.1), or comparative tables.

-Many packages, such as the aptly named **tableone**, adress this issue.
+Many packages, such as the aptly named **tableone**, address this issue.
 However, they often include hard-coded behaviors, have outputs not easily manipulable with standard R tools, or their syntax are out-of-style (e.g. the argument order makes them difficult to use with the pipe (`%>%`)).

 Enter **desctable**, a package built with the following objectives in mind: